rali-udem/json-rnc/README.md

 tr -d '\n' < f.json | ./ValidateJsonRnc.py schema.jsonrnc
 ```

-**Parsing** the schema can be also done separately to produce on stdout a pretty-printed JSON file with the Python data structure using:
+**Parsing** the schema can be also done separately to produce on stdout to produce a JSON-schema file using:

     ./ParseJsonRnc.py schema.jsonrnc